 I honestly believe relationships and the whole idea of “networking” is basically everything; I’ve written about it before as a result, here and here.
-Here’s why it’s become everything, IMHO: the job market is supposedly “back,” but it’s not really — 23 percent of people (1 in 4!) look for a new job every single day.
+Here’s why it’s become everything, IMHO: the job market is supposed “back,” but it’s not really — 23 percent of people (1 in 4!) look for a new job every single day.

-> Problem with that is: the hiring process sucks at actually matching “people’s talents” and “what an organization needs.”
+The problem with that is: the hiring process sucks at actually matching “people’s talents” and “what an organization needs.”
 (Believe me, I know.)
 So the overall picture looks something like this:

-> - Jobs are posted.
+- Jobs are posted.

 - Job seekers are probably getting information that’s out of context or outdated.